henrikvilhelmberglund/sveltekit-unocss-template/README.md

 This is a template containing the following:

 - SvelteKit
   with adapter-static for easier Github Pages deployment
 - UnoCSS
   using Svelte scoped mode
+- - and unocss-preset-heropatterns, unocss-preset-theme
 - Prettier Plugin TailwindCSS
   for auto sorting of classes
 - Commit-and-Tag-Version
   for CHANGELOG generation and Github tagging of versions
 - PrismJS
   with Prism-Svelte for syntax highlighting of code blocks
+- svelte-local-storage-store
+  for using session/local storage with stores

 Prettier Plugin TailwindCSS auto loading is broken when using pnpm so I recommend npm.